arcadia-unity/Arcadia/USAGE.md

 In C# Unity development, you specify how to respond to messages by implementing [Component](https://docs.unity3d.com/Manual/CreatingComponents.html) classes implementing message methods, and attaching instances of these classes to GameObjects.

 Arcadia provides a simple and consistent associative (key-based) interface into Unity's message system.
 Users can process the scene graph as data, transparently converting messages and state to Clojure persistent maps and back.
-Rather than defining static Component classes, Arcadia users associate callback functions (which we call _hooks_) with GameObjects and Unity message types.
+Rather than defining static Component classes, Arcadia users associate callback functions (referred to as _hooks_) with GameObjects and Unity message types.

 This comprises a system of related functions: